gvwilson/thirdbit/_posts/2018/11/2018-11-24-afraid-of-change.md

 is a much riskier strategy for her than it is for a middle-aged straight white guy.
 In response,
 one of the men said,
-"Do you think the book is sexist?"
+"Are you saying the book is sexist?"
 When she said yes,
-he said,
+he replied,
 "But it can't be---the author is a woman."

 <p><img src="{{site.github.url}}/files/2018/11/radical-candor.png" alt="Radical Candor" /></p>